Luisangonzalez/karma-po/README.md

 # Karma-po

-## Tag v0.2 no grunt add karma-chrome-launcher
+## Tag v0.3 no grunt add karma-chrome-launcher

 * jasmine-core
 * karma
 * karma-jasmine
 * karma-jasmine-jquery
+* karma-chrome-launcher

 ## And more config